dubovsky14/PlateSolver/README.md

 ./bin/convert_catalogue_csv_to_bin data/catalogue.csv data/catalogue.bin
 ```

 Once you have the csv file with the stars positions, you can produce hash files.
-This process can take up to few hours, depending on the focal length:
+This process can take few minutes, depending on the focal length:

 ```
 ./bin/create_hash_file <path to the csv file with stars info> <focal length in mm> <output file with the hashes>